-Kent County Council are required to provide technical advice and guidance on the surface water drainage strategies, designs and maintenance arrangements put forward by developers for any new major development (as per the definition provided below).
-Existing planning policies, National Planning Practice Guidance, and the recently published national 'non-statutory technical standards for the design, maintenance, and operation of SUDS' will provide the guidance upon which their consultation responses will be based.
+This is assessed by the Lead Local Flood Authority, Kent County Council for any new major development (which includes proposals for ten homes or more, floor space of 1,000 sq m or more, a site of one hectare or more), who provide their comments to the planning authority.
+Existing planning policies, National Planning Practice Guidance, and the recently published national 'non-statutory technical standards for the design, maintenance, and operation of SUDS' provide the guidance upon which their consultation responses will be based.